STEP ONE = 20 MINUTES OF SITTING MEDITATION

 STEP THREE = 30 MINUTES OF AEROBIC EXERCISE

-After 30 minutes of aerobic exercise, cool down for another 5 minutes and then you are done.
+After 30 minutes of aerobic exercise, cool down for a few minutes and you are done.
 You can now reap the benefits of MAP Training!

 Try to do one session twice a week.
-Pay attention to how different you feel after you are done and then use this memory to help you do it again…and again…and again, until it becomes a habit.
-MAP Training is a learning experience – so keep it new, make it effortful and stay with it!
+Pay attention to how you feel after you are done.
+Then use this memory to help you do it again…and again…and again, until it becomes a habit.
+AND REMEMBER — MAP Training is a learning experience – so keep learning, forgetting and then remembering!